preactjs/preact-www/content/en/guide/v10/preact-iso.md

 ## Nested Routing

+Some applications would benefit from having routers of multiple levels, allowing to break down the routing logic into smaller components.
+This is especially useful for larger applications, and we solve this by allowing for multiple nested `<Router>` components.

-Nested routes are supported by using multiple `Router` components.
-Partially matched routes end with a wildcard (`/*`) and the remaining value will be passed to continue matching with if there are any further routes.
+Partially matched routes end with a wildcard (`/*`) and only the remaining value will be passed to descendant routers for further matching.
+This allows you to create a parent route that matches a base path, and then have child routes that match specific sub-paths.

 ```jsx
 import {